 An Act relative to Home Energy Efficiency

-ELM is a founding member of a new coalition– Massachusetts Campaign for a Clean Energy Future – uniting groups statewide around the goal of driving down global warming pollution by placing a price on carbon emissions.
+ELM is a founding member of the Massachusetts Campaign for a Clean Energy Future, uniting groups statewide around the goal of driving down global warming pollution by placing a price on carbon emissions.
 Together with allies in environmental, business, labor, faith, health and civic groups across the state, ELM is working to advance this next milestone in climate leadership.

 Campaign for a Clean Energy Future Goals